sipec/polylove/knowledge.md

 ## Development Workflow

 - Current progress in todos.md
+- Global packages should be installed with `bun`, not npm or yarn.
 - Do not run build commands after each change unless specifically requested by me.
 Mostly, I'm typically already running a dev server.
   - HUMAN TODO: create a yarn precommit function that does basic formatting that normally happens on save, as well as lint and type checks.